thejordanprice/MouseClickServer-PyAutoGUI/README.md

 ```

 Upon the first run, the server will generate an API key and display it in the command-line interface.
 The API key will be saved to `key.txt`.
 Subsequent runs will load the API key from the file.

-To generate a new API key, simply delete the `key.txt` file.
+To generate a new API key, simply delete the file.

 ## Making a Mouse Click Request